ikramelou/E-maktaba/README.md

 # E-maktaba

-Emaktaba is a JavaFX-based library management system that allows users to efficiently manage books, genres, loans, and members.
+E-maktaba is a JavaFX-based library management system that allows users to efficiently manage books, genres, loans, and members.
 The application provides various functionalities, including user login, book management, and loan tracking.

 ## Features